trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 </body>
 ```

-Finally open the `vite.config.ts` file and replace it with :
+6. Open the `vite.config.ts` file and replace it with :

 ```js
 import react from "@vitejs/plugin-react-swc";